gangel85/Bee-species-with-SVM/README.md

 # Bee-species-with-SVM
-Identify the bee species by using Support Vector Machine.
+Identify between honey bees (Apis) and bumble bees (Bombus)   by using Support Vector Machine.